 Choosing to implement an automation solution is a significant decision for any lab, however, for many labs the right system can cut costs in addition to improving accuracy and efficiency.
 If you are currently labeling your tubes and vials by hand, try calculating how much that manual approach is currently costing you in terms of labor and consumables, as well as errors and waste.

 Finally, make sure you are aware of all of your options before choosing the right labeling strategy for you.
-Learn more about automation and outsourcing solutions for tube and vial labeling here.

 Our Final Thoughts on the cab Axon 1